 - Do not let anyone use the Equipment other than your Parent(s).
 Loss or damage that occurs when anyone else is using your assigned Equipment will be your full responsibility.

-- Adhere to Deerfield Academy’s Technology Use Policy at all times and in all locations.
-When in doubt about acceptable use, ask the Academic Technology Coordinator, Director of Technology or one of the Deans.
+- Adhere to Deerfield Academy’s Technology Acceptable Use Policy at all times and in all locations.
+When in doubt about acceptable use, ask the Academic Technology staff, Director of ITS, or one of the Deans.

 - Back up your data.
 Never consider any electronic information safe when stored on only one device.
 Use your school-provided external back-up drive on a regular basis.
 Establish a backup routine – preferably nightly.
 Files may also be backed up to web-based locations (e.g., Google Apps, DropBox).